har-in-air/ESP8266_BLUETOOTH_AUDIO_VARIO/README.md

 The TLV75533 3.3V LDO regulator has a high current rating of 500mA and is suitable for the ESP8266 power supply, which has high current spikes > 350mA on wifi transmit bursts.
 You can use it for both LDO regulators on the board.
 The reason I used a cheaper, more readily available XC6219 3.3V LDO regulator for the HM-11 is because the bluetooth module current draw is  < 25mA.

 The optional circuit components are marked with dashes on the schematic.
 Do not populate them if you don't want the torch option or the bluetooth option or the L9110s loud(er) speaker option.
-There's no need to modify the software if you do this.

 You can shorten the pcb in that case, removing the hm-11 side.
 Or even cut off the pcb side for the piezo if you drive the piezo directly from the esp8266 without the L9110s push-pull drive.
 There are two vertical